Kevin-Wu-12/LoL-VisionScore-Analysis/README.md

 - Test statistic: Total Variation Distance (TVD)
 - Significance level: 5% (0.05)

 We performed a permutation test to determine whether or not the missingness of `pentakill` was dependent on `result` total variation distance (TVD) as our test statistic.
-The plot below illustrates the empircal distirbution of the TVDs, where are observed value is the red vertical line.
+The plot below illustrates the empirical distribution of the TVDs, where are observed value is the red vertical line.

 **Results:**
 - **Observed**:0.0